 “Healthy” But Still a Slave to Food

 Overall, I managed to remain reasonably healthy throughout my thirties.
 I controlled my allergies, headaches, and fatigue using various healing protocols and supplementation.
 I didn’t gain much weight even though I craved sweets a lot.
 I would make date balls, paleo cookies, and other treats whenever I wanted something sweet.
 I often wanted to eat again after a meal to satisfy my sweet tooth.
 My meal plans were elaborate, and I spent an enormous amount of time in the kitchen.
 It was expensive and time-consuming!
-Moreover, it felt like the more I avoided foods that triggered my symptoms, the more this “food to avoid” group expanded.
+Moreover, the more I avoided foods that triggered my symptoms, the more this “food to avoid” group expanded.
 I had gained some weight (about 15 lbs) and couldn’t shed it even after “trying” intermittent fasting, calorie counting, juice cleanses, detoxes, and the keto diet.

 So, yes, I was “healthy” but very much a slave to food.

 How I Broke the Cycle and Gained Food Freedom

 Many of us, myself included, “try” many things without sticking to anything.
 We don’t commit long enough to anything for it to impact our lifestyle enough to make a difference.
 There are two main reasons for this:

 - We have unrealistic expectations, and we give up when those expectations are not met.

 No More Relying on Willpower